 - 90-100 represents top performers

 So, why do you care?
 Because the first step to savings and conservation is understanding what is possible.
-With this important benchmark, building managers finally have a standard scale to be used for calculating the potential value of improved performance and measuring progress.
+With this important energy benchmark, building managers finally have a standard scale to be used for calculating the potential value of improved performance and measuring progress.
 And, working with Lucid, we can dive deep into energy use and waste, and ensure that building scores continue to improve.
 I’d encourage all building owners to use the free offering, and then to bring your score to Lucid.
 We’ll show you how to use real-time data to minimize waste and maximize savings.